Canadian Surface Reanalysis - CaSR

 • Geopotential height [dam]

 These meteorological variables are provided at 1h frequency and (depending on variable) at surface level, ~20m, and ~40m.
-For more details see the respective table on the CaSR web site
+For more details see the respective table on the CaSR web site.

 Data Access

-CaSR data can be downloaded from the CaSPAr platform, the PAVICS platform or ECCC’s high-performance computer GPSC-C. The CaSR website provides instructions for these different download options.
-To avoid downloading the very large dataset in it’s entirety PAVICS allows partial/regional extraction and provides a tutorial to do so.
-The Jupyter notebook with the Python code in the tutorial can be directly used on PAVICS.
+To avoid downloading very large datasets in their entirety PAVICS allows partial/regional extraction and provides a tutorial to do so.
+With a free PAVICS user account, the Jupyter notebook with the Python code in the tutorial can be directly used on PAVICS.

 References

-Gasset, N. et al. A 10 km north american precipitation and land-surface reanalysis based on the GEM atmospheric model.
-Hydrology and Earth System Sciences 25, 4917–4945 (2021).
+Gasset, N., Fortin, V., Dimitrijevic, M., … Mai, J. (2021).
+A 10 km north american precipitation and land-surface reanalysis based on the GEM atmospheric model.
+Hydrology and Earth System Sciences, 25(9), 4917–4945.

-Goswami, U. P., Déry, S. J. & and, V. F. Performance evaluation of high-resolution reanalysis datasets over north-central british columbia.
-Atmosphere-Ocean 62, 222–242 (2024).
+Goswami, U. P., Déry, S. J., & and, V. F. (2024).
+Performance evaluation of high-resolution reanalysis datasets over north-central british columbia.
+Atmosphere-Ocean, 62(3), 222–242.